Richmond Highway Express: Service changes

 Bus 2082, one of the 12 2000 Orion VI buses that were originally in the REX scheme until 2006.

+Bus 6302, one of 13 2008 New Flyer DE40LFA buses used on the REX between 2018 and 2021.
+These buses replaced 12 2010 New Flyer DE40LFA buses (6550-6561) used between 2014 and 2018.

 The REX does not change its main route since its opening, although times and stops were changed throughout time.
 Since the first time changes in the mid-2000s, REX adds more trips when there is a high demand in the route.

 On August 7, 2011, the Fort Belvoir Community Hospital opened, opening the gates for 24 hours.
 The Fort Belvoir gates hour changes leads the night REX trips to discontinue the alternate routing service, which ends at Woodlawn.
 Service towards the Dewitt Hospital at Fort Belvoir was discontinued.

 On June 25, 2017, the REX weekday service was extended to the Fort Belvoir Post Exchange/Commissary via Gunston Road.
 REX service to Jackson Loop was discontinued.
 Nearby stops will be served along Gunston Road at 5th Street.

 During the COVID-19 pandemic, the line began operating on its Saturday supplemental schedule beginning on March 16, 2020.
 It however began operating on its Sunday service on March 18, 2020.
 Weekend service was also reduced to operate every 30 minutes.
 Full service resumed on August 23, 2020.

 On September 5, 2021, the line was increased to operate every 20 minutes daily.

 As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the REX was renamed into the F1X, discontinuing the REX branding.
 The route remained the same from the former REX counterpart.